Naxdy/latency-slider-de/README.md

 **IMPORTANT:** This build is for use with SSBU v13.0.2 ONLY!

-## Features
+## Features / Usage

 - As with the original mod, you can select your desired input delay in any arena (host or otherwise).
 - Additionally, you can also select your desired input delay on the character select screen.
 If you're in the CSS for quickplay / elite, the selected latency will also be displayed at the top.
+However, you can (blindly) adjust your input latency on *any* CSS, not just the quickplay one (however, only the quickplay one will *display* your input latency).
 - The selected input delay will carry over to quickplay / elite / tournament mode.
 - You can use D-Pad up / down in the arena screen or CSS to hide / show the input delay text (useful e.g. if you're streaming and afraid to get reported to the Nintendo ninjas).